MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 **Acceptance Criteria**:
 - Users should be able to enter dates, travel destinations, and key activities for every trip using the app.
-- Users should be able to customise their itineraries by adding or removing destinations and activities.
+- Users should be able to customise their itineraries by adding or removing destinations and dates.

 ```md
 As Josh,